Guidance for Churches Entering Phase II

 - Maintain a log of who attends each in-person gathering for the purpose of contact tracing

 - Ensure proper distancing–All in attendance must maintain 6 feet distance from other people at all times.
 Members of a household may sit together, but must maintain 6 feet distance from others.

 - All in attendance must wear masks at all times(teach proper protocols—See CDC guidelines).
 A supply of masks should be available to hand out if needed.

 - Designated individuals (e.g. ushers, etc.) should be identified and trained to help ensure parishioners and visitors adhere to all parish protocols during in-person gatherings.

-- Proper cleaning and sanitizing protocol should be followed in meeting spaces (See CDC guidelines).
+- Proper cleaning and sanitizing protocol should be followed (See CDC guidelines).
 Sanitizer and disinfecting wipes must be available for use.
 Churches should consider the extra costs associated with these measures.

 - On-line worship offerings should be instituted or continued.